What is Engineering?

 - Math and science background

 Put simply, engineers make things work.
-In fact, according to Brittanica, the words "engineer" and "ingenious" have the same Latin root, which means "to create."
+In fact, according to online encyclopedia Britannica, the words "engine" and "ingenious" have the same Latin root, "ingenerare," which means "to create."
 Being innovative is actually in the job title.

-- Chemical engineers: who use knowledge of sciences to solve problems that affect the use or production of chemicals, food, drugs and more, according to the U.S. Bureau of Labor Statistics (BLS).
+- Chemical engineers use knowledge of sciences to solve problems that affect the use or production of chemicals, food, drugs and more, according to the U.S. Bureau of Labor Statistics (BLS).

-- Civil engineers: who solve infrastructure problems and work on projects like building bridges, highways, tunnels and dams, BLS reports.
+- Civil engineers solve infrastructure problems and work on projects like building bridges, highways, tunnels and dams, BLS reported.

-- Electrical engineers: who focus on the design, testing and manufacturing of electrical components, such as designing motors, navigation and communication systems, according to BLS.
+- Electrical engineers focus on the design, testing and manufacturing of electrical components, such as designing motors, navigation and communication systems, according to BLS.

-- Mechanical engineers: who design and build mechanical devices, such as engines, tools and machines, BLS notes.
+- Mechanical engineers design and build mechanical devices, such as engines, tools and machines, BLS noted.

 What Exactly Does an Engineer Do?